-There are so far no guiding instructions to explain what is meant by profit and whether it should be accounted for in full, or whether any deduction should be made from it in order to provide capital for the enterprise, how to deal with profit represented in the form of unrealized products remaining in the enterprise, etc.1
+There are so far no guiding instructions to explain what is meant by profit and whether it should be accounted for in full, or whether any deduction should be made from it in order to provide capital for the enterprise, how to deal with profit represented in the form of unrealized products remaining in the enterprise, etc.

 Nor were these simple or purely formal questions.
-Nearly two years later a competent writer in a publication of STO pointed out that different trusts were computing their costs of production and therefore their profits in very different ways.2
+Nearly two years later a competent writer in a publication of STO pointed out that different trusts were computing their costs of production and therefore their profits in very different ways.

 The formation of trusts was a method of carrying out the transition of industry to khozraschet and of enabling industry to face the stresses which the change brought with it.
 In one sense it was a policy of self-help.
 Industry, and especially heavy industry whose needs had been a first priority while the civil war lasted, now had to bear the main brunt of the concessions to the peasant and the return to a market economy.
 Yet, if large-scale industry was no longer the favourite child of the proletarian state, it must organize to meet the new and unfamiliar stresses of open competition.
 In another and more immediate sense, the trusts were an answer to the problem of rationalization.
 It had long been apparent that an immense amount of waste both of material and of labour could be eliminated by the closing down of inefficient units and the concentration of production on the most efficient.
-Under the system of glavki administering each enterprise separately, and subject to a strong trade union influence which did nothing to mitigate managerial conservatism in this respect, hardly anything had been achieved.
-Attempts to group together small enterprises in the same line of production in what was sometimes called a trust and sometimes a kust or "bundle" had enjoyed little success.
-In May 1921, in the first flush of NEP, the central committee of the party had recommended to the fourth All-Russian Congress of Trade Unions "an extremely rapid contraction of the number of enterprises and workers by concentrating the latter in a minimum number of the best and largest enterprises", and had repeated the recommendation in similar terms to the fourth All-Russian Congress of Councils of National Economy.
-But progress was slow.
-Only in one vital sector had the fuel crisis dictated drastic measures.
-In the summer of 1920 a technical commission inspected the coal mines of the Donetz basin, recently delivered from the ravages of successive military campaigns, and found 959 pits in operation, including 338 so-called "peasants' pits" working without machinery.
-The labour armies of the last period of war communism had been extensively used in the Donetz mines, and this no doubt made concentration relatively easy.
-By July 1, 1921, the number of pits working had been reduced to 687.2
+Under the system of glavki administering each enterprise separately, and subject to a strong trade union influence which did nothing to mitigate managerial conservatism in this respect.

-1 Finansovaya Politika za Period s Dekabrya 1920 g. po Dekabr' 1921 g.: Otchet k IX Vserossiiskomu S''ezdu Sovetov (1921), pp. 60-61; Rykov, a former president of Vesenkha, wrote at this time that existing statistics were inadequate for any "genuine khozraschet" and that "we even lack figures to determine fixed capital" (A. I. Rykov, Stat'i Rechi, ii (1928), 97).
+&lt;sup>1 Finansovaya Politika za Period s Dekabrya 1920 g. po Dekabr' 1921 g.: Otchet k IX Vserossiiskomu S"ezdu Sovetov (1921), pp. 60-61; Rykov, a former president of Vesenkha, wrote at this time that existing statistics were inadequate for any "genuine khozraschet" and that "we even lack figures to determine fixed capital" (A. I. Rykov, Stat'i i Rechi, ii (1928), 97).

-2 Na Novykh Putyakh (1923), iii, 133-137.
+Na Novykh Putyakh (1023), iii, 123-137.